 The Swiss Life Group's European insurance and investment operations (excluding Switzerland) generally invest in assets denominated in the same currency as their insurance and investment contract liabilities, which mitigates the currency risk for these operations.
 As a result, currency risk arises from recognised assets and liabilities denominated in other currencies and net investments in foreign operations.
 Although the Swiss Life Group actively engages in currency management to reduce the effect of exchange rate fluctuations on its assets and liabilities, particularly by hedging against the risk of such movements in relation to part of its investments denominated in euros and in US dollars, significant movements in exchange rates could adversely affect the Swiss Life Group's earnings and financial position, including the value of its investment portfolio.
 Foreign exchange exposure is hedged in line with the strategic asset allocation.
-The instruments which the Swiss Life Group will still be exposed to losses if the value of the hedge and the value of the underlying asset or liability do not correspond appropriately.
+The instruments which the Swiss Life Group uses to hedge exposure may not be perfectly correlated to the related assets, so the Group will still be exposed to losses if the value of the hedge and the value of the underlying asset or liability do not correspond appropriately.